brianloveswords/python-jws/README.md

 have to worry about it – all crypto libraries are lazily loaded so you won't even notice it's not there.

+If you want to know why RSA support is limited, read this: https://github.com/brianlovesdata/python-jws/blob/master/jws/algos.py#L42

 Usage
 -----
 Let's check out some examples.